 - Place the cauliflower in a microwave-safe bowl and zap for 4 minutes.
 Once cool, transfer to a kitchen towel and squeeze out as MUCH moisture as possible.
 Squeeze it good!

-- Add to a bowl with the egg, cheese, and seasonings.
+- Once cool, add to a bowl with the egg, cheese, pesto, and seasonings.
 Combine and form a ball with your hands.

-- Press the ball out to form a pizza shape.
+- Press the ball out to form a pizza shape on a baking stone lined with parchment paper.
 If still wet, use a dry kitchen towel to help shape.

-- Place on a pizza stone and bake for 20 minutes or until the bottom is brown and crispy.
+- Bake for 20 minutes or until the bottom and edges are brown and crispy.

 - Take out of the oven and top with pizza sauce, cheese, and toppings of choice.
 Bake until cheese has melted and the crust is golden brown on the edges (10 minutes).